ashiqsultan/pollboard-backend/README.md

 ### On New Vote
 This is the place where the real-time part of the application comes into play.
 For this event we do couple of operations on both the backend services.
 - API Service
-    1. Update the hash
+    1. Update the hash (Increment vote count by one)
     2. LPUSH updated pollId to the queue
-    3. Publish a update message to pub/sub
+    3. Publish an update message to pub/sub
 - Socket service
     1. pub/sub receives the update message
     2. RPOP the pollId from Queue